The Truth About Sleep Training

 The term is rooted in the concept of “self-soothing,” coined by Thomas Anders in the late 1970s.[1]
 In studying the sleep patterns of infants by use of time-lapse video recording, he discovered that babies were waking more often than parents noticed.
 Not only that: remarkably, all of the babies woke a few times every night–including those whose parents believed that their baby was “sleeping through the night.”

 Some infants were waking, but returning to sleep without crying out.
-Others would wake and begin crying.[2]
-Anders labeled the non-cryers as “self-soothers” and the cryers as “signalers.”
+Others would wake up and begin crying.[2]
+Anders labeled the non-criers as “self-soothers” and the criers as “signalers.”

 What made the difference between the signalers and the self-soothers?